 5. Abortion sets the stage for every other cultural battle

+As the large turnout showed, abortion is one of the biggest defining issues in our society, because it gets right down to the very core of who you are and what you believe.
 A person’s position on abortion informs and guides every other position they take on every other subject.
 This is why one side had militant artwork, anarchists and communists — symbols of death and misery — and the other side had joy, positivity, bright colours, and a hopeful message.
 If we cannot first establish that life matters, then nothing else matters.
 Anarchy, in other words.
+Make no mistake, juxtaposing a pro-life cause with a pro-choice cause was extremely helpful, because it highlighted just how much the world needs us to be pro-life.
+People need to know that all human life has intrinsic value.
+This is the pro-life position.
+And it’s the right position.